 Rhiannon Langford, a full spectrum doula and the founder of birth boss maternity care shares her insights into working with a doula and some tips for getting you ready for d-day (delivery day).

 You asked questions on our feed.
-Rhiannon dishes below:
+Rhiannon dishes doula information below:

 First off – what is a doula?

 A lot of people hear that word and think it will be a service.
 You walk in with a captain and stage your delivery.
 Rather, what it means to me is someone that provides emotional, informational and physical support during life transitions like birth and parenting.

 Where can I find a doula?